 You would assume easing access to these stations for cyclists, pedestrians and motorists should be a no brainer however, Montreal’s Plante administration has already messed it up when it comes to a new north-south urban boulevard linking Pierrefonds west to Kirkland and its REM station.
 To the joy of local officials and residents, Montreal is proposing limiting access on the planned urban boulevard to buses and bikes instead of allowing private cars to access the station for either quick drop-offs or to park on site and board the light-rail train which should ease up the congestion.

 Pointe-Claire officials have long called for a new Highway 40 interchange to be built to connect Stillview Ave. with the Jacques-Bizard corridor, or at the very least to Brunswick Blvd.
 This seemingly well- intentioned but so far just a dream proposal would improve access for cars, bikes and pedestrians to the future REM station near Fairview.

 It will be essential for municipal and REM officials to plan ahead for future development and road network improvements.
 Proponents of the West Island portion of the REM network might be experiencing some concern about possible delays or the project being halted outright by the new François Legault-led CAQ government citing possible cost factors.

 The good news is that preliminary work on the REM in the West Island began last fall, although local station construction is only expected to start in about two years, with anticipated opening dates in 2023.

-Of course, for any questions or concerns about protecting your cashflow and investment with a real estate investment in Montreal, browse through our website and call us for a consultation.
+Of course, for any questions or concerns about protecting your cash flow and investment with a real estate investment in Montreal, browse through our website and call our property lawyer for a consultation.